kshinoz98/Delta-Arm-Engr-3-prjt/README.md

 <p align="center">
   <img height="200" src="https://thumbs.gfycat.com/ElasticUnderstatedErin-max-1mb.gif">

   and anything that sort of looks like that.
-T